FireAlfa/TurboTribble/Docs/CONVENTIONS.md

   - Directories will be named using `TitleCase` : `Assets/Audio/Music`

+  - Code files will be named using `TitleCase` : `Main.cpp`

-  - Files will be named using `snake_case`: `main_title.png`
+  - Non-code files will be named using `snake_case`: `main_title.png`

   _NOTE: Avoid any space or special character in the files/dir naming!_

   ### Directories Organization:

-Files should be organized by context and usage in the game, think about the loading requirements and put all the assets that need to be loaded at the same time together.
+Files should be organized by context and usage in the engine, think about the loading requirements and put all the assets that need to be loaded at the same time together.

-Here an example, note that some assets require to be loaded all at once while other assets require to be loaded only at initialization (gui, font).
+Here is an example, note that some assets require to be loaded all at once while other assets require to be loaded only at initialization (gui, font).

 ```
 Assets/Audio/Fx/long_jump.wav